btrask/stronglink/README.md

 EarthFS is written in C with a small amount of low-level, cross-platform Objective-C for the filter system.
 It uses the low level, high performance database [LMDB](http://symas.com/mdb/) to perform queries.
 Files are stored directly in the OS file system under their content hashes.

 Like anything, EarthFS has some limitations and makes some tradeoffs.
 There is no FUSE interface because EarthFS just isn't good at the same things as a traditional file system.
 This is true for [any storage system built on an ACID database](http://www.mail-archive.com/sqlite-users@sqlite.org/msg73451.html), and doubly true for content addressing systems, given their preference for immutability.

 Rather than emulating mutable files via block de-duplication, EarthFS clients that need mutability (which is not expected to be many) should store diffs and use `hash:` links to track history relationships, similar to [how Git works](TODO).
+EarthFS's sync system is available and eventually consistent per the [CAP theorem](TODO), which makes mutability difficult to get right, but EarthFS gives application developers the best tools to do it if they choose.

 Building
 --------